bellflight/AVR-Docs/content/en/diving-deeper/glossary/_index.md

 The Vehicle Management Computer is the companion computer that performs various tasks and communicates with the Flight Controller.
-This is where your custom software will be run to complete the challenges for the competiton.
+This is where your custom software will be run to complete the challenges for the competition.

 ## Advanced Vertical Robotics (AVR)